 Suggested reading: How to increase oil production by utilizing your oil and water separator better

 In a 3-phase separator, the instrumentation is applied to monitor the different aspects of the separation process.
-Thus
+Thus, ensuring that the production of oil and gas goes according to plan.

 Through selecting the correct instrumentation for your separator, you can help the operators stay on top of the situation by identifying when elements in the fluid change.